BlackOrder/jasmin_telnet/README.md

 # Jasmin Telnet

-Manage Jasmin SMS Gateway's [https://github.com/jookies/jasmin] through telnet
+Manage [Jasmin SMS Gateway](https://github.com/jookies/jasmin)'s configurations through telnet

 I wrote some of it and collected most of from: [jasmin-api](https://github.com/jookies/jasmin-api) and [jasmin-web-panel](https://github.com/101t/jasmin-web-panel).

+Also some of the logic is ported from this PHP package [jasmin-web](https://github.com/nnikitos95/jasmin-web) by [nnikitos95](https://github.com/nnikitos95)

 ## Install
 #### PYPI: